Maybe standardized tests aren’t your strong point. That doesn’t mean you’re not a good student, and a great candidate for your colleges of choice!

 - MFA Programs: The MFA, or Master of Fine Arts, is often associated with more creative areas of study.
 This could include things like creative writing, acting, painting, etc. As such, standardized test scores are not as important to programs as a strong portfolio.
 Being able to show your MFA program examples of your best creative work is one of the most important aspects of this kind of grad school application.
 Remember, as always, that admissions requirements vary by program, so don’t hesitate to ask for more information about your potential school’s priorities so you can focus on what they’re actually looking for.

 - Business & Executive Programs: While it could vary, many business-related graduate programs are designed for experienced professionals.
 As such, they tend to focus more on related professional experience and accomplishments, as opposed to entrance exam scores.
+You can easily find Online MBA Programs that don't require a GMAT.
 It's likely that a program you’re considering will ask for a resume instead of test scores.
 Or you might need to prove that you have a certain type of experience, or have spent a certain amount of time performing certain job-related tasks.

 - Programs for Grads or Pros: Some graduate school programs are GRE-free for applicants who have already earned another graduate degree.
 Other programs don't require GRE scores if you demonstrate significant previous professional experience, or have achieved a certain level of academic excellence or achievement (for example, passing a GPA threshold).